 This definitely does not fall in the category of "basic workbench equipment"!

 It connects to your PC by a USB cord, and programs EPROMs, EEPROMs, flash memories, and many microcontrollers and other programmable devices.
-It comes with a Windows-based software driver, but there's third-party Linux software for it too.
-I've bought one and downloaded the Linux-based software, but have not used this one yet.
+It comes with a Windows-based software driver.
+I've bought the earlier version and downloaded the third-party Linux software Linux-based software, but have not used this one yet.
 You will normally need a way to program a boot-up ROM for your computer creation, and this programmer is a lot less expensive than many other options.
-[Update, 1/1/24: This one has apparently been discontinued, and Jameco is recommending the TL866-3G-T48 instead, also $70US.]

 I have other pieces of equipment but not anything I would really say you need to get, at least to start.
 Working for very small, low-budget companies since 1985 (which I enjoy), I have not had access to much expensive equipment, and being creative, I have been able to substitute for a lot of equipment using by home-made workbench computer and/or breadboards that didn't take long to make.
 (My job is circuit design, mostly analog but a little digital, so I better be able to whip up that kind of stuff!)